treehouses/treehouses.github.io/pages/vi/nextcloud-tor.md

 Plug the microSD into your Raspberry Pi, and power it on.
 The red LED should turn on, indicating that the Raspberry Pi is connected to power.
 Once the green LED next to it on your Raspberry Pi stabilizes into a solid green, you should see "treehouses" appear in available Wifi networks.
 Connect to it, and make sure that you have an internet connection by opening up another web page.

 Find the Raspberry Pi's IP address in your network settings (it will probably be `192.168.2.1`).
-Open up your terminal or command prompt, and run `ssh root@[IP address]` to enter the root of your Pi or, to log into the Pi user use `ssh pi@[local IP address]` and to log into root, you can run `sudo -s`.
+Open up your terminal or command prompt, and use one of the following ways to enter the root of your Pi:

+* run `ssh root@[IP address]` to enter as `root` into your Pi using the an already placed sshkey (mostly not the case)
+* or log into the Pi user by using `ssh pi@[local IP address]` using the (default) password `raspberry`, then switchto the root user by running `sudo -s` or `sudo -i`

 Run
 ```
 docker run -d -p 8080:80 --name nextcloud --restart=unless-stopped nextcloud